-- Subject to code of conduct. - Maintain and provideTransmission Facility Ratings and supporting data to PJM (Section 4.11 of TOA). - Operate TransmissionFacilities in accordance with good utility practice and PJM procedures (Section 4.5 of TOA). - Maintain TransmissionFacilitiesin accordance with good utility practice and PJM policies and procedures. - Maintain appropriate voltage profiles. - Provide local network integrity by defining operating limits, developing contingency plans and monitoring operations if applicable. - Provide telemetry of transmission system to PJM and other Transmission Owners (Section 4.9 of TOA). - Operate Transmission Facilities under the direction of PJM (Section 4.5 of TOA). - Request PJM to assist in mitigating operating limit violations. - Implement procedures called for by PJM (Section 4.5 of TOA). - Provide real-time operations information to PJM and other Transmission Owners as required. - Provide maintenance and construction plans to PJM and other Transmission Owners as required. - Takes action to maintain local reliability and public safety (Section 4.7 of TOA). - All actions impacting BES facilities shall be approved by PJM unless immediate actions are required to avoid loss of life, ensure safety or protect equipment.
-Such actions shall be communicated to PJM as soon as practical. - Supply engineering data for transmission system models to PJM and other Transmission Owners as required. - Develop, document, and communicate operator guidance, as necessary. - Submit outage requests to PJM according to PJM requirements (Section 4.8 of TOA). - Plan and coordinate transmission system outages with other transmission system operators as required (Section 4.8. of TOA). - Work with other transmission system operators and PJM to mitigate identified reliability concerns for planned system outages. - The Transmission Owner shall notify PJM (verbally and via eDART) of any known single contingency conditions that results in the loss of multiple generation units or any condition that prevent a generation unit to start-up after a trip.
+- Subject to code of conduct. - Maintain and provide Establish Transmission Facility Ratings of its transmission facilities and supporting data provides these ratings to PJM (Section 4.11 of TOA). - Operates Transmission transmission Facilities in accordance with good utility practice and PJM procedures (Section 4.5 of TOA). - Maintains Transmission transmission Facilities in accordance with good utility practice and PJM policies and procedures. - Maintains appropriate voltage profiles. - Provides local network integrity by defining operating limits, developing contingency plans and monitoring operations if applicable. - Provides telemetry of transmission system to PJM and other Transmission Owners (Section 4.9 of TOA). - Operates Transmission FacilitiesBES transmission system facilities under the direction of PJM (Section 4.5 of TOA). - Requests PJM to assist in mitigating operating limit violations. - Implement procedures called for by PJM (Section 4.5 of TOA). - Provide real-time operations information to PJM and other Transmission Owners as required. - Provide maintenance and construction plans to PJM and other Transmission Owners as required. - Takes action to maintain local reliability and public safety (Section 4.7 of TOA). - All actions impacting BES facilities shall be approved by PJM unless immediate actions are required to avoid loss of life, ensure safety or protect equipment.
+Such actions shall be communicated to PJM as soon as practical. - Supplyies engineering data for transmission system models to PJM and other Transmission Owners as required. - Develops, documents, and communicates operator guidance, as necessary. - Submit outage requests to PJM according to PJM requirements (Section 4.8 of TOA). - Plan and coordinate transmission system outages with other transmission system operators as required (Section 4.8. of TOA). - Work with other transmission system operators and PJM to mitigate identified reliability concerns for planned system outages. - The Transmission Owner shall notify PJM (verbally and via eDART) of any known single contingency conditions that results in the loss of multiple generation units or any condition that prevent a generation unit to start-up after a trip.
 PJM will review the condition and will update the EMS active contingency set accordingly.
 The resultant contingency could be the largest MW lost in PJM and may result in additional synchronized reserve requirement (BAL-002-2).